Virum9520/Fake-News-Classifier/README.md

 # Fake-News-Classifier

-1.NLP precprocessing using Count Vectorizer(Bag of words) 2.Naive Bayes and Passive Aggressive Classifier 3.Compared the above two ML algorithms for better accuracy
+- NLP precprocessing using Count Vectorizer(Bag of words)
+- Naive Bayes and Passive Aggressive Classifier
+- Compared the above two ML algorithms for better accuracy